 Professor Aarti Ramaswami, Deputy Dean ESSEC Asia-Pacific, shares Part 2 of her research on downsizing, this time focusing on strategies across countries and cultures.

-By Tom Gamble and Aarti Ramaswami.
+A Spoonful of Ethics, a Sprinkling of Culture, by Tom Gamble and Aarti Ramaswami.
 Related research: Ethics Trumps Culture?
 A Cross-National study of Business Leader Responsibility for Downsizing and CSR Perceptions: C. Lakshman, Aarti Ramaswami, Ruth Atlas, Jean F. Kabongo, J. Rajendran Pandian.

 Cutting across cultures